 We started off by making our own sea ice.
 I filled a container with about an inch of water…it is so cold outside right now, I set the container on our front porch to freeze.

 Once the ice was frozen and our polar bears were ready, we brought our sea ice inside.
 I slipped the ice out of the container and used a hammer to break the ice into pieces.
+The breaking of the ice simulates the reality polar bears face right now.
+A global temperatures rise, the sea ice loses its integrity and breaks into pieces.
 My daughter then placed the polar bears on the ice and played for a while.
+At this point, each bear has their own piece of ice to stand on.

 Question: Why is sea ice so important to polar bears?